Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 And every time we encounter a `]`, we pop the index from the stack, compute the offset, and fix the offset of the last jump.
-Note that the offset that the encoded jump receives is from the address of the instruction after the jump, to the address of the target instruction.
+Note that the offset that the encoded jump receives is from the address of the next instruction, to the address of the target instruction.

 ```rust
 b']' => {